Cloud Computing Propels Future of the Airline Industry

 Having already proven itself as a functioning digital-twin FMS in the cloud, the True-Course team is now setting its sights on trajectory-based operations (TBO), which uses the 4D trajectory of in-service aircraft — encompassing latitude, longitude, altitude, and time — to manage air traffic in a way that’s safer, more efficient, and more predictable.

-The FMS in the cloud utilizes data that can benefit reroutes or flights at different altitudes, such as historical and real-time turbulence information or higher-resolution weather data.
-Along with other planned updates — such as automated, time-based flight trajectories — this will keep everyone more informed so that aircraft can proactively avoid obstacles that might cause issues for airlines and customers.
+The FMS in the cloud utilizes data that can benefit reroutes or flights at different altitudes, including historical and real-time turbulence information or higher-resolution weather data.
+Along with other planned updates — such as automated, time-based flight trajectories — this data keeps everyone more informed.

 “Our airplanes can get clearances and instructions electronically,” said pilot Chris Wiggin, first officer, United Airlines.